LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

       Parameters:
       - <a id="items.Item.get_property.name" name="items.Item.get_property.name"></a>**`name`** (string).
 Which property, as the object declares it.

       Returns: any or `nil`.
-The value, of whatever type the property is declared with.
+The value, of the type the property is declared with.

     - <a id="items.Item.get_property_names" name="items.Item.get_property_names"></a>[lua]`item:get_property_names()`
       Names of every property this item's object declares.